nwoeanhinnogaehr/412-W19-G5-public/Final_Report.md

 ### Turtlebot Configuration

 In addition to the ASUS camera, you will need a second external camera.
+A foam block on the front of the robot is also needed for box pushing.

 See the image below for an example of the competition 4 configuration.
 For competition 5, the USB camera should be in the same spot, but the asus camera is placed on the right side instead.